NYUTerminal/IOSSpringProject/README.md

 # IOSSpringProject
 An idea to implement an app using which people can share a ride in an effective way .
-Instructions to run the project :
+Instructions to run the project : <br>
 <h3>
-1) Clone the project and go to RideShare folder to open the project.
+1) Clone the project and go to RideShare folder to open the project.<br>
-2) Install Cocoapods using sudo get install cocopods (Input your password for admin rights)
+2) Install Cocoapods using sudo get install cocopods (Input your password for admin rights)<br>
-3) Open RideShare.xcworkspace
+3) Open RideShare.xcworkspace <br>
-4) Click on the project and go to General and scroll down to Linked Frameworks and Libraries.
+4) Click on the project and go to General and scroll down to Linked Frameworks and Libraries.<br>
-5) select add and choose FacebookSDK.framework from FaceBookSDK folder.
+5) select add and choose FacebookSDK.framework from FaceBookSDK folder.<br>
-6) If the Projects shows any swift permission denied erros then please verify framework search paths and remove any unnecessary ones.
+6) If the Projects shows any swift permission denied erros then please verify framework search paths and remove any unnecessary ones.<br>
-7) Run it on the device you want.
+7) Run it on the device you want.<br>
 </h3>

-Team Members :
+<h1>Team Members : </h1>
+Praveen Mareedu
+Era Chaudhary
+Kushal Jogi
+Alex Mathew

+<h3>SCREENS</h3>
 LoginScreen With FaceBook:
 ![Alt text](https://github.com/NYUTerminal/IOSSpringProject/blob/master/AppScreens/FBLogin.png)
 Search Screen: